Accelerating development of local resources to address the climate crisis

 Currently, the Geysers generations around 750 MW of the state’s 1,600 MW of geothermal capacity.
 The state is relying on our region to sustain current geothermal capacity.
 Opportunities to improve the sustainability of current resources is within the scope of the GeoZone.

 Below are links to important documents and records from the GeoZone initiative.
-These include resolutions formalizing the creation and membership of the GeoZone and summaries of meetings with public partners.
+These include resolutions formalizing the creation and membership of the GeoZone, the solicitation for private partners, and agreements with other agencies.